manuelbieh/react-book/advanced-concepts/type-checking.md

 ## TypeScript

 **TypeScript** has been created by Microsoft and is a so-called **typed superset** of JavaScript meaning that it cannot be directly executed in the browser but has to be compiled into "real" JavaScript first.
-Nevertheless, valid JavaScript is always valid **TypeScript**. **TypeScript** might look very similar to **Flow** at first glance, but differs in the sense that it offers a lot more functionality as its a superset of JS. **Flow** is only a typechecker.
+Nevertheless, valid JavaScript is always valid **TypeScript**. **TypeScript** might look very similar to **Flow** at first glance, but differs in the sense that it offers a lot more functionality as it is a superset of JS. **Flow** is only a typechecker.
 Before **ES2015** was formally introduced, a lot of functionality such as classes and imports were already readily available in **TypeScript**.

 **TypeScript** has been gaining momentum and lots of popularity lately and can now be found in many React projects.
-While I certainly find **TypeScript** worth mentioning in this chapter, **TypeScript** alone could easily fill up a whole book by itself which is why I'd rather not go into more detail at this point.
+While I certainly find **TypeScript** worth mentioning in this chapter, **TypeScript** alone could easily fill up a whole book by itself which is why I would rather not go into more detail at this point.

 **TypeScript** files are easy to spot as they usually have the file ending of `.ts` or, if **TypeScript** is used in a React project, `.tsx`.